PrimoUomo89/event-assist-overview/README.md

 Index definitions, rendering templates, and LLM context shapes are stored as JSONB on the `knowledge_bases` row rather than encoded in application code.
 This lets a single running deployment serve conferences with entirely different content structures without a redeploy.
+It also keeps the system open to broader usage.
 The trade-off is that schema validation shifts to runtime rather than compile time, and template errors surface during indexing rather than during the build.
+However, errors at indexing time are significant warning, can be rectified by resubmitting a schema or document and reindexing just the document, and even if ignored, often will not create significant issues in the product outcomes.

 ### 3. Three LLM calls vs. a single agentic loop